-- · An upfront payment - Preclinical and clinical milestone payments upon selection of a lead candidate, commencement of each of Phase 1, 2 and 3 of clinical development.
+- An upfront payment - Preclinical and clinical milestone payments upon selection of a lead candidate, commencement of each of Phase 1, 2 and 3 of clinical development.
 In addition, for a second indication, clinical milestone payments would be payable upon commencement of each of Phase 2 and 3 of clinical development. - Regulatory milestones payments upon making regulatory filings in the U.S., Europe, and Japan, respectively.
 In addition, for a second indication, similar regulatory milestones would be payable. - Commercialization milestones payable upon making a first commercial sale in each of the U.S., Europe and Japan.
-For a second indication, commercialization milestones exist for each of the U.S., Europe and Japan which are triggered by the first commercial sale for the second indication in each of those jurisdictions.

-· Royalties on sales with royalty rates differing based on the source of the intellectual property underlying the commercial product.
+For a second indication, commercialization milestones exist for each of the U.S., Europe and Japan which are triggered by the first commercial sale for the second indication in each of those jurisdictions. - · Royalties on sales with royalty rates differing based on the source of the intellectual property underlying the commercial product.

 Under the terms of the agreement, Genentech bears all the costs of developing the anti-tau antibody compound through the clinical phases.
 In addition, Genentech is responsible for the costs associated with seeking and obtaining regulatory and marketing approvals, manufacturing costs, sales and marketing costs.
 Intellectual property costs related to any anti-tau antibody-related intellectual property filed solely by us and any costs associated with filing, maintaining and protecting intellectual property filed jointly we share with Genentech.
-Genentech may terminate the agreement at any time by providing three months' notice to us.
+The agreement will terminate by its terms on the date on which all obligations between the parties with respect to the payment of milestones or royalties for licensed products have passed or expired.
+However, Genentech may terminate the agreement at any time by providing three months' notice to us.